Sonya Noskowiak: Noskowiak's legacy

 In 1965, Noskowiak was diagnosed with bone cancer, and she ended her photographic work.
-She lived another ten years before passing away on April 28, 1975, in Greenbrae, California.
+She lived another ten years before dying on April 28, 1975, in Greenbrae, California.
 It is hard to say what legacy Noskowiak left behind, as the discussion of her work began to dwindle after her breakup with Weston; nevertheless, some observers, such as Richard Gadd, the director of the Weston Gallery in Carmel, who believe that Noskowiak forged a path for young photographers.
 In recent years, Noskowiak's work has been included in group shows at the Weston Gallery, the Oakland Museum in California, and the Portland Museum of Art in Maine.

 In 2011, thirty-six years after her death, Noskowiak shared an exhibition with Brett Weston at the Phoenix Art Museum.
 In 2015, eight of Noskowiak’s works were on view at the Allentown Art Museum in Pennsylvania.
 The exhibition, named Weston's Women, however, acknowledges Noskowiak and other female artists only in their relation to Weston.
-Her archives, including 494 prints, hundreds of negatives, and many letters to Edward Weston, are now housed at the Center for Creative Photography in Tucson, Arizona.
+Her archives, including 494 prints, hundreds of negatives, and many letters to Edward Weston, are housed at the Center for Creative Photography in Tucson, Arizona.